-(a) For purposes of designing the bottom elevation of the proposed cell, the applicant shall measure the groundwater elevation at the location of the proposed cell or liner system.
+- (a) For purposes of designing the bottom elevation of the proposed cell, the applicant shall measure the groundwater elevation at the location of the proposed cell or liner system.
 Such determinations shall be based on groundwater measurements taken in the area of the proposed cell or liner system as approved by the Department.
-At each measuring location, the applicant shall obtain a minimum of two measurements taken during each of the three consecutive months of February, March and April, or as otherwise approved by the Department, with no two measurements taken within any twelve-day period.
+At each measuring location, the applicant shall obtain a minimum of two measurements taken during each of the three consecutive months of February, March and April, or as otherwise approved by the Department, with no two measurements taken within any twelveday period.
 Having obtained the measurements, the applicant shall design the facility so that the bottom elevation of the proposed cell or liner system shall be a minimum of five feet above the highest measured groundwater level.
 The applicant shall submit to the Department all data known to exist concerning groundwater elevations at the landfill site and shall submit to the Department a location map showing all monitoring wells or piezometers and drilling logs for all monitoring wells or piezometers used to obtain any groundwater elevation data that is submitted.
-Nothing herein shall prevent the Department from requiring additional groundwater measurements or from requiring an additional buffer as it may deem appropriate with respect to a particular site.

-- (b) When the geological and hydrological data so indicate, the Department may specify greater separation distances, a liner(s), or a leachate collection system, or combination of the above to protect the groundwater. - (c) When the geological and hydrological data so indicate, the Department may allow engineering controls to remove, divert, drain, or otherwise modify zones of saturation above the uppermost aquifer.
+Nothing herein shall prevent the Department from requiring additional groundwater measurements or from requiring an additional buffer as it may deem appropriate with respect to a particular site. - (b) When the geological and hydrological data so indicate, the Department may specify greater separation distances, a liner(s), or a leachate collection system, or combination of the above to protect the groundwater. - (c) When the geological and hydrological data so indicate, the Department may allow engineering controls to remove, divert, drain, or otherwise modify zones of saturation above the uppermost aquifer.

-Author: Russell A. Kelly, S. Scott Story.
+Author: Russell A. Kelly, S. Scott Story Statutory Authority: Code of Ala.
+1975, \$\$22-27-3, 22-27-7.

-Amended: July 21, 1988; November 2, 1993; July 26, 1996; November 28, 1996.

-Amended: Filed: October 29, 2021; Effective: December 13, 2021.
+History: November 18, 1981; Amended: July 21, 1988.
+Amended: Filed September 28, 1993; effective November 2, 1993.
+Amended: June 21, 1996; effective July 26, 1996.
+Amended: Published October 29, 2021; effective December 13, 2021.

-335-13-4-.12 Plans and Operational Reports.
+335-13-4-.12 Plans And Operational Reports.